RebRey/fruit-raiting/README.md

 * Downloads the mongodb package and the dependencies it requires
 * Saves the package in the node_modules directory
 * Records the dependency information in the package.json file

-## Create your Node.js Application

-1) Create a file named app.js in your project directory.